2ptr/i_hate_AMSI/README.md

     - Obfuscated color line string variable (terrible signature.)

 - `Invoke-Mimimkatz`
     - This script is **not yet bypassed**.
 The VS solution source will need to be custom-compiled or encoded further.
-I'll fix this later.
+I'll fix this later, but just try to get a bypass working instead.
     - Had to add some base64-strings and change a parameter on PowerShell script. `DumpCreds` is now `GetPwned`. **Do not use this option** if you want to be opsec safe!

 ## download cradles